Sustainability in marketing

 We will not undertake work that is intended or designed to mislead.
 We do not knowingly represent ‘front groups’ (organisations which purport to be independent NGOs but are controlled by another organisation for the purpose of misleading) and seek to ensure we are aware of who the underlying client is before taking on work.

-Mark Linaugh, chief talent officer, has overall responsibility for our public affairs practices and ultimate responsibility for our political activities rests with our Board.
-We have a Group-level committee that meets regularly to discuss ethical and compliance issues including in relation to political activities.
+Mark Linaugh, chief talent officer, has overall responsibility for our public affairs practices and is a member of our Ethics Committee.
+Ultimate responsibility for our political activities rests with our Group chief executive.

 Lobbying and political advocacy

-the European Union, with WPP expressing support for the UK to remain within the EU.
-Our companies also contribute to public debate in areas where they have expertise and a special interest – our digital and research companies, for example, get involved on privacy and data protection issues.
+We gave evidence to a number of Government committees during 2017 in the UK.
+Bethan Crockett, senior director of brand safety and digital risk at Group M, gave evidence to the Select Committee on Digital Culture Media and Sports inquiry on fake news.
+Sir Martin Sorrell gave evidence to the House of Lords advertising industry inquiry.
+Our companies also contribute to public debate in areas where they have expertise and a special interest – our digital and research companies, for example, are involved on privacy and data protection issues.